apache/flink/docs/content/docs/ops/batch/batch_shuffle.md

 Hybrid shuffle mode is still experimental and has some known limitations, which the Flink community is still working on eliminating.

 - **No support for Slot Sharing.** In hybrid shuffle mode, Flink currently forces each task to be executed in a dedicated slot exclusively.
 If slot sharing is explicitly specified, an error will occur.
-- **No optimization for dynamic graph.** If auto-parallelism(dynamic graph) is enabled for `AdaptiveBatchScheduler`, hybrid shuffle will always schedule tasks only when all producer are finished like blocking shuffle, this means that the constraint will fall back to `ALL_PRODUCERS_FINISHED` in this case.
+- **No pipelined execution for dynamic graph.** If auto-parallelism (dynamic graph) is enabled, Adaptive Batch Scheduler will wait until upstream tasks finish to decide parallelism of downstream tasks, which means hybrid shuffle effectively fallback to blocking shuffle (`ALL_PRODUCERS_FINISHED` constraint).

 ## Performance Tuning